rupertl/vps-puppet/README.md

 This does not use a puppet master as I'm only managing a small number of nodes.
 Configs can be installed with `puppet apply` on each node instead.

-I'm using Debian Jessie (some machines are on Stretch) and Puppet 4.10 at present.
+I'm using Debian Stretch and Puppet 4.10 at present.
 Some Puppet 4 features such as EPP templates are used.
 Most site specific data is managed via Hiera (plus the encrypted YAML module for sensitive data).
 I don't generally use modules as I only need Debian support and don't want the overhead of managing modules on each server.

 ## Modules